-Does the LTV ratio on my mortgage affect the interest rate on the mortgage?
+Does the LTV ratio on the mortgage product I choose affect the interest rate on my NI mortgage?

-Yes, mortgage brokers often rank mortgages by their LTVs, and in most cases you should notice the interest rate get lower as the LTV gets lower.
+Yes, mortgage brokers often rank mortgages by their LTVs, and in most cases you should notice the interest rate gets lower as the LTV gets lower.

-The reason mortgage lenders are willing to offer better interest rates on NI mortgages that have lower LTVs is that these mortgages generally have a lower risk of default.
+The reason mortgage lenders are willing to offer better interest rates on Northern Ireland mortgages that have lower LTVs is that these mortgages generally have a lower risk of default.